For modeling in Blender, we have

 One note here is to set the translucency from the color palette of Diffuse BSDF.

 The color palette below the surface column is the material color setting for rendering.
 The settings here do not affect the appearance of the 3D viewport in solid view.

 Settings that affect the appearance of the solid display in the 3D viewport can be found in ▽Viewport Display.

 Click on the color in the viewport display & lower the value of the A bar from the window that opens to make the object translucent in the 3D viewport in solid mode.

-Incidentally, no matter how much you change the color or transparency in the ▽ viewport display, it will not be reflected in the look development display or rendering results.
-Please think of it as a material setting for work use only.
+Incidentally, no matter how much you change the color or transparency in the viewport display, it will not be reflected in the material preview display or rendering results.
+Please think of it as a working material setting.

 - Wireframe in viewport display of objects

 The next step is to make a specific object in the 3D viewport appear in wireframe view.